EXTENDED to June 20th, 2023 at 11:59pm

 A brief statement related to feedback desired e.g. aligning research methods to questions or writing tips.
 These are meant to frame reviewer feedback and enable constructive feedback relevant to the authors’ work.

-Forums are new.
+Last year the LSGSC introduced forums, and we want to keep them going!
 They are different.
 Much like us, Forums don’t quite know what they are, but they’re giving it their all.
-Forums are our attempt to break out of the mold of what a conference presentation is.
+Forums are our attempt to break out of the mold of what a typical conference presentation is.
 Have you always wanted a community discussion on making learning tech more equitable, or to have a poetry slam with LS folks you only ever see at conferences?
 We encourage this and value it!
-With a Forum, you will get 45-minutes to do something LS-related.
-The facilitators may discuss research, but the intent of a forum will be on community engagement and discussion.
+With a Forum, you will get 45 minutes to do something LS-related.
+The facilitators may discuss research, but the intent of a forum will be on participant engagement and discussion.

-Proposals should include: 1) A description of the forum topic and why it is important to the field or the community, 2) a short literature review or narrative, and 3) names of planned facilitators or if would the LSGSC Committee to find additional facilitators.
+Forum proposals should include: (1) A description of the forum topic and why it is important to the field or the community; (2) a short literature review or narrative; and (3) names of planned facilitators or indication that you would like the LSGSC Committee to help find additional facilitators.

-Proposals should include a description of the focal device or activity along with the expected impact and setup requirements.
+Workshop proposals should include a description of the focal device or activity along with the expected impact and setup requirements (including participant device requirements such as computer/smart phone/etc.).